-Cooper played as a winger for Clydebank (twice), Rangers and Motherwell.
+David Cooper played as a winger for Clydebank (twice), Rangers and Motherwell.
 He scored a memorable goal against Celtic in the 1979 Drybrough Cup Final.
 It was voted the greatest ever Rangers goal by Rangers fans and listed by The Guardian's Rob Smyth as the second greatest ever solo goal, after Diego Maradona's Goal of the Century.
-He capped 22 caps and played in Mexico 1986.
+He was capped 22 caps and played in 1986 World Cup Finals in Mexico.

 ST: John McPherson (Scotland)

-McPherson played with his local side Kilmarnock F.C. and Cowlairs before he joined Rangers in 1890 for the inaugural Scottish League season.
+McPherson played with Kilmarnock FC and Cowlairs before he joined Rangers in 1890 for the inaugural Scottish League season.
 His first League appearance was in Rangers' first ever Scottish League match, on 16 August 1890 against Hearts at Ibrox, in which McPherson scored.
-Rangers won their first league title in the 1898–99 season.
-They won all of their 18 League matches, with McPherson netting 10 times.
-That remarkable season was the first of four consecutive League titles. he was capped 9 times.
+Rangers won their first league title in the 1898–99 season, winning all of their 18 League matches, with McPherson netting 10 times.
+That remarkable season was the first of four consecutive League titles.

 ST: RC Hamilton (Scotland)

-Hamilton played with local side Elgin City and Queen's Park.
-In 1896, he relocated to Glasgow to attend the University of Glasgow.
-A year later he joined Rangers, where he remained until 1907.
-He was the club's top goalscorer for nine consecutive seasons.
+In 1896, Hamilton became a student at the University of Glasgow.
+From 1897 to 1907, he played for Rangers.
+He was the club's top goalscorer for 9 consecutive seasons.
 He was top scorer, played every match and captained the team during the 1898–99 season, in which they won every match.
-He earned further League winners medals in 1899-00, 1900–01 and 1901–02 and was part of Rangers' Scottish Cup winning sides in 1898 and 1903.
+He earned 3 more League winners medals, and two more Scottish Cup medals.
 He earned 11 caps, scoring 15 goals, 4 of which came at the famous 11-0 win over Ireland in 1901.

 ST: Bob McPhail (Scotland)

-During McPhail's 12 years at Ibrox, he won 9 League championships and 6 Scottish Cups - a joint record number of Scottish Cup wins for a Rangers player (Dougie Gray also won 6) and a record shared with former Celtic stars Jimmy McMenemy and Billy McNeill.
-He scored a total of 230 League goals 354 League Apps for the club, a record which stood for over 50 years before being broken by Ally McCoist in 1997.
-He had 17 caps.
+During McPhail's 12 years at Ibrox, he won 9 League championships and 6 Scottish Cups - a joint record number of Scottish Cup wins for a Rangers player with Dougie Gray and a record shared with former Celtic stars Jimmy McMenemy and Billy McNeill.
+He scored a total of 230 League goals in 354 League games for the club, a record which stood for over 50 years.

 ST: Mark Hateley (England)

-Hateley made his name with Coventry and Portsmouth before moving to AC Milan in 1984.
+Mark Hateley made his name with Coventry and Portsmouth before moving to AC Milan in 1984.
 He played with AS Monaco before moving to Rangers in 1990.
 He won both SFWA and PFA Players of the Season for the 1993-1994 season.
 He won six league titles.
-He earned 32 caps, and went to the 1986 World Cup in Mexico 1986 and Euro 1988.
+He earned 32 caps, and went to the 1986 World Cup in Mexico 1986 and the European Championship in 1988.

 ST: Ally McCoist (Scotland)

 McCoist played with St Johnstone and Sunderland.
 In 1983, he signed with Rangers.
-McCoist had a highly successful spell with Rangers, becoming the club's record goalscorer and winning nine successive league championships between 1988–89 and 1996–97.
+He had a highly successful spell with Rangers, becoming the club's record goalscorer and winning nine successive league championships.
 He won both SFWA and PFA Players of the Season for the 1991-1992 season.
 He won two European Golden Shoe.
-He later played for Kilmarnock.
 McCoist was inducted into the Scotland Football Hall of Fame, having gained 61 international caps.

 |Mark Hateley and Ally McCoist|

-Derek Johnstone, Bobby Brown, Chris Woods, Gary Stevens, Willie Wadell, David Weir, Arthur Numan, Kai Johansen, Ronald De Boer, Jorge Albertz, Ian Durrant, Colin Stein, Michael Mols, Sandy Archibald, Peter McCloy, Jorg Albertz, Jimmy Fleming, Jim Forrest, Bob McPhail, Ralph Brand.
+Bobby Brown, Chris Woods, Gary Stevens, Willie Wadell, David Weir, Arthur Numan, Kai Johansen, Ronald De Boer, Jorge Albertz, Ian Durrant, Colin Stein, Michael Mols, Sandy Archibald, Peter McCloy, Jorg Albertz, Jimmy Fleming, Jim Forrest, Bob McPhail, Ralph Brand.

 -- Barry Ferguson took the team to 2008 UEFA Cup Final.
 It was a big achievement for a club with limited successes in Europe.

 -- I tried to mix this squad with older and modern players, but I have problems rating the older players.
 Dougie Gray was a fullback, but I did not know which side.
-I do not know how to rate Neilly Gibson, Nicol Smith and David Meiklejohn against the modern players.
+I do not know how to rate Sandy Archibald, Neilly Gibson, Nicol Smith and David Meiklejohn against the modern players.
 I was able to select RC Hamilton and John McPherson from the 19th century.